TREVOR's Blog

 But I didn't go home.
 I went to the dirt mountain in Williamsburg.

 I told you on Wednesday about hitting pay dirt (pun intended).
-Well, not only did I get a load of dirt on Wednesday, but I got another on Thursday, and two on Friday.
-So I was getting another load today.
+Well, not only did I get a load of dirt on Wednesday, but I got another on Thursday, and

 There's good news and there's bad news.